METHOTREXATE INJECTION BP

 Other side effects not listed above may also occur in some patients.
 If you notice any other effects, check with your doctor.
-Other side effects may be only seen by blood tests.
+Other side effects may be only seen by blood urine or other tests.
 Your doctor will carry out any necessary tests.
 Some side effects of methotrexate may occur after you stop taking it.

 Methotrexate Injection will be stored in the pharmacy or on the ward.
 The injection is kept in a cool dry place, protected from light, where the temperature stays below 25°C.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.